rsusik/pull_request_downloader/README.md

 # Pull request downloader

 ## About
-Downloads all pull requests from repository.
+Downloads all pull requests from given repository as html files.

 ## Execution
 Replace URL (variable `start_urls`) in `get_pull_req.py` file and then: